nate-gillman/fourier-head/imitation-learning/README.md

 ```

 Next, we can graph the learned PMFs side by side.
-Right now, the paths are hard-coded so that you can generate the same graphs in our paper, but you can redirect them to the multinomials from the test split that were generated.
+Right now, it'll generate a graph for every saved multinomial in the test split for Fourier-8 and Linear.

 ```bash
 python scripts/eval/atari_graph_PMFs.py